dwyl/process-handbook/Finances/Banking-feeds.md

 2. Delete all of the rows apart from the field titles row and the transactions rows.
   + Note that if there are a lot of transactions, you may end up with a row that says `Page 1 of 1` _in between_ the transaction rows
-3. Manually merge the `Bank Reference` and `Customer Reference` columns together so that the column you end up with contains both the client name and the invoice reference if one was given:
+3. Manually merge (copy & paste) the `Bank Reference` and `Customer Reference` columns together so that the column you end up with contains both the client name and the invoice reference if one was given:

 ##### Before:
 ![image](https://user-images.githubusercontent.com/4185328/46742426-e8f3f000-cc9e-11e8-98cb-3b2265f35693.png)